 700 Lincoln St., LaGrange

 Beacon Brewing Company is a great first stop if only for the fact that they offer a mean brunch.
 The Bloody Marys are spicy and good, especially served with pork belly and eggs benedict.
-Head Brewer Liv relies on her rich German-Polish heritage for brewing inspiration.
-The result is a new take on Belgian- and Bavarian-style beer.
-When you pair it with the chef’s Asian-Southern fusion cuisine, you’ve got quite the unexpected, international house of flavor here.
+The brewery focuses on experimental Bavarian-style beers to complement the unique menu.
+When you pair Beacon’s beer with the chef’s Asian-Southern fusion cuisine, you’ve got quite the unexpected, international house of flavor here.

 124 Bull St., LaGrange